ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 ## Intro

 In the [previous article] I performed a simple benchmark of the basic [Laravel] queueing mechanisms.
-For the benchmarking I created a new Laravel 5.5 [project].
+For the benchmarking, I created a new Laravel 5.5 [project].

-During the development of another Laravel based project I came across a deadlock problem of the Database worker.
+During the development of another Laravel based project, I came across a deadlock problem of the Database worker.
 The issue is described in the Laravel issue [#7046].

-In the following section I will describe the pitfalls of the database queueing in the Laravel, deadlocks and the solution to handle and avoid them.
+In the following section, I will describe the pitfalls of the database queueing in the Laravel, deadlocks and the solution to handle and avoid them.